Kikobeats/untracked/README.md

 }
 ```

-### Using with ZEIT Now
+### Using with Vercel

-Just you need to write the output at [`.nowignore`](https://zeit.co/guides/prevent-uploading-sourcepaths-with-nowignore) file.
+Just you need to write the output at [`.vercelignore`](https://vercel.com/docs/concepts/deployments/vercel-ignore) file.

 ```
-npx untracked > .nowignore
+npx untracked > .vercelignore
 ```

 ### Using with Yarn